jwolf36/vr-game-apps/README.md

 Hugo
 brownievr
 Maci
-dojogt / gavin and me
+dojogt / gavin and blitzvr/me

 for helping blitzvr team
 thank you..